suncoast-devs/handbook/lessons/css-intro/simple-selectors.md

 Consider this HTML and CSS.

-In this case the first list item will be bold, the first two list items will be struck through, and the last item will have no additional styles applied.
+In this case, the first list item will be bold, the first two list items will be struck through, and the last item will have no additional styles applied.

 <pre data-lang="html">